 If you leave Miami and drive this road for about 40 minutes, you'll reach the Shark Valley Visitor Center where you are very likely to see alligators.

 When we visited during September, most of the alligators were in the water but we still saw a large one crossing the trail, just yards away from where we were.

 Visiting during January, we were rewarded with seeing dozens of alligators on the banks of the streams.
 My husband rented a bike there (available at the center) and rode the entire loop.
 Yes, right next to the alligators.

-My son and I hiked for a couple of miles and even found an alligator nest with babies!
+My son and I hiked for a few miles and found an alligator nest with babies!
 It was like a scene right out of Jurassic park—with a big momma alligator hanging by in the water.
-Aren't they cute though?
+Aren't they cute, though?

 You don't have to go far to see adult gators in Shark Valley.
 These big boys were sunbathing right by the visitor center—